NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 Woo hoo!
 We've now successfully created a canopy height model using basic raster math - in R!
 We can bring the chm.tiff file into QGIS (or any GIS) and look at it.

+## Challenge

+> 1. Adjust your plot - add breaks at 0, 10, 20 and 30 meters and assign a color map of 3 colors.
+Add a title to your plot.
+> 2. Look at a histogram of your data.
+Are there sets of breaks that make more sense than 0,10, 20 and 30 meters? experiment with producing a final map that provides useful information.

-##Part 2.
+## Part 2.
 How does our CHM data compare to field measured tree heights?

-So now we have a canopy height model. however, how does that dataset compare to our laboriously collected, field measured height data?
+We now have a canopy height model.
+However, how does that dataset compare to our laboriously collected, field measured height data?
 Let's see.

 For this activity, we have two csv (comma separate value) files.
 The first file contains plot centroid location information (X,Y) where we measured trees.
 The second file contains our vegetation structure data for each plot.
 Let's start by plotting the plot locations (in red) on a map.

 We will need to convert the plot centroids to a spatial points dataset in R. To do this we'll need two additional packages - the spatial package -